stanley-fork/WFGY/TensionUniverse/BlackHole/Q124_scalable_oversight_and_evaluation.md

   * random and targeted sampling of outputs,
   * escalation to stronger models for second opinions.

-*Protocol:*
+Protocol:

 1. For each oversight configuration, instantiate a state `m` in `M_reg` by summarizing the oversight scheme at the effective layer.
 2. Run the code model on `L_eval` under each scheme, log all outputs and oversight decisions.
 3. Compute:

-   * `DeltaS_detect(m)` as one minus the recall on seeded and naturally occurring serious vulnerabilities,
+   * `DeltaS_detect(m)` as one minus the recall on seeded and naturally occurring serious vulnerabilities, then map this into the normalized scale specified by the encoding element.
-   * `DeltaS_load(m)` from an abstract measure of reviewer time and queue lengths,
+   * `DeltaS_load(m)` from an abstract measure of reviewer time and queue lengths, normalized according to the encoding rules.
-   * `DeltaS_shift(m)` from a comparison between evaluation sampling and a held out deployment like workload.
+   * `DeltaS_shift(m)` from a comparison between evaluation sampling and a held out deployment like workload, again mapped into the normalized scale.
 4. Compute `DeltaS_oversight(m)`, `I_cover(m)`, and `I_alert(m)` for each configuration.

-5. Rank oversight configurations by their actual safety performance (for example realized vulnerability rates in realistic deployment simulations) and compare this ranking with the ranking induced by `DeltaS_oversight(m)`.
+5. Rank oversight configurations by their actual safety performance, for example realized vulnerability rates in realistic deployment simulations, and compare this ranking with the ranking induced by `DeltaS_oversight(m)`.

-*Metrics:*
+Metrics:

 * Correlation between `DeltaS_oversight(m)` and empirical safety performance.
 * Sensitivity of `DeltaS_oversight(m)` to changes in oversight resources and protocols.
 * Stability of `I_cover(m)` and `I_alert(m)` across repeated runs with different task samples.

-*Falsification conditions:*
+Falsification conditions:

-* If configurations that are empirically much safer (by realistic deployment simulations) do not have systematically lower `DeltaS_oversight(m)` than less safe configurations, the current definition of `DeltaS_oversight` and its components is considered falsified for this domain.
+* If configurations that are empirically much safer do not have systematically lower `DeltaS_oversight(m)` than less safe configurations, the current definition of `DeltaS_oversight` and its components is considered falsified for this domain.
 * If small, unprincipled changes in the encoding dramatically reduce `DeltaS_oversight(m)` without corresponding improvements in empirical safety, the encoding is considered to be gaming the metric and is rejected.

-*Semantics implementation note:*
+Semantics implementation note:
 This experiment uses hybrid encoding.
 Counts of tasks and failures are treated as discrete observables, while time budgets and load measures are treated as continuous quantities.
-All metrics are computed on finite libraries and finite logs in a way that is consistent with the metadata declaration.
+All metrics are computed on finite libraries and finite logs in a way that is consistent with the metadata declaration and the encoding class definition.

-*Boundary note:*
+Boundary note:
+Falsifying a TU encoding for `DeltaS_oversight` does not solve the canonical scalable oversight problem.
-Falsifying TU encoding != solving canonical statement.
-This experiment can reject or refine specific oversight tension encodings, but it does not prove that fully scalable oversight is or is not possible in general.
+This experiment can reject or refine specific oversight tension encodings, but it does not prove that fully scalable oversight is possible or impossible in general.

 ---

 ### Experiment 2: Oversight robustness under distribution shift

-*Goal:*
+Goal:
 Assess whether the Q124 invariants and tension functional detect structural oversight breakdown when the deployment distribution moves away from the evaluation distribution.

-*Setup:*
+Setup:

 * Domain: a text based assistant used in both low stakes and high stakes settings.
 * Systems: a strong language model deployed across a mix of routine and safety critical tasks.
-* Evaluation library: a finite set `L_eval` focused on typical tasks and a separate held out set `L_shift` containing rare but high impact scenarios.
+* Evaluation library: a finite set `L_eval` focused on typical tasks and a separate held out set `L_shift` containing rare but high impact scenarios, constructed using the encoding element rules.
 * Oversight schemes: two main regimes:

   * Scheme A: oversight tuned on `L_eval` only.
   * Scheme B: oversight tuned on a mixture of `L_eval` and a small sample from `L_shift`.

-*Protocol:*
+Protocol:

 1. For each scheme, construct a state `m_A` or `m_B` in `M_reg` summarizing the oversight setup.
 2. Run both schemes on a deployment like mixture that heavily includes cases from `L_shift`.
 3. Measure for each scheme:

-   * `DeltaS_detect(m)` based on seeded and naturally occurring serious misbehaviors in the deployment mixture,
+   * `DeltaS_detect(m)` based on seeded and naturally occurring serious misbehaviors in the deployment mixture, then normalized according to the encoding rules.
-   * `DeltaS_shift(m)` based on discrepancies between the oversight’s evaluation sampling and the actual deployment mixture,
+   * `DeltaS_shift(m)` based on discrepancies between the oversight evaluation sampling and the actual deployment mixture.
    * `I_alert(m)` based on high severity misbehaviors that pass oversight.
 4. Compute `DeltaS_oversight(m_A)` and `DeltaS_oversight(m_B)` and compare.

-*Metrics:*
+Metrics:

 * Change in `DeltaS_shift(m)` and `DeltaS_oversight(m)` when moving from Scheme A to Scheme B.
 * Relationship between these changes and observed safety incidents in the deployment mixture.
 * Degree to which Scheme B reduces blind spots relative to Scheme A.

-*Falsification conditions:*
+Falsification conditions:

 * If empirical evidence shows that Scheme B significantly reduces serious failures in the shifted distribution, but `DeltaS_oversight(m_B)` is not lower than `DeltaS_oversight(m_A)`, the encoding fails to capture distribution shift risk and is considered falsified for this domain.
 * If `DeltaS_shift(m)` remains small in the encoding even when evaluation sampling is clearly misaligned with deployment, the definition of `DeltaS_shift` is considered inadequate.

-*Semantics implementation note:*
+Semantics implementation note:
 The hybrid encoding treats task counts and incident counts as discrete observables and risk scores and resource budgets as continuous.
 Both schemes are evaluated using the same finite deployment mixture and logging protocol.

-*Boundary note:*
+Boundary note:
+Falsifying a TU encoding for Q124 under distribution shift does not prove that scalable oversight is impossible.
-Falsifying TU encoding != solving canonical statement.
-This experiment tests whether the chosen observables and tension functional react correctly to distribution shift, not whether perfect scalable oversight is possible.
+It shows that the current choice of observables and tension functional does not respond correctly to distribution shift and should be revised or replaced.

 ---